Dan Llywelyn Hall

 Jan Morris 2016

-Dan Llywelyn Hall was born in Cardiff in 1980.
-A painter known for working in the genres of landscape and portrait.
-Studied at the University of Westminster, London graduated in 2003.
+Dan Llywelyn Hall (born in Cardiff in 1980).
+A painter known for his vivid paintings spanning the genres of landscape and portraiture.

 Llywelyn Hall brings a combination of insight and raw emotional force, to the genre of figurative art.
 He has a casual brushstroke which is rooted in the immediacy of the moment.
 His paintings, prints and drawings have a fluidity, combined with a pragmatic approach to representation seducing and disarming.
 Depictions of landscape both real and imagined, bring time full-circle and merge past with present.
 His portraits are vivid phycological probes made from direct contact with the sitters.
 Llywelyn Hall's paintings waveringly adhere to their source; be it en-plein-air, a photograph, news article or memory recalled.